jcsirot/JenGen/README.md

 		}
 	}
 	EOF

-	# using the CLI tool:
+Get back the zipped code by using the CLI tool:

-	$ java -jar jenerator-cli/target/jenerator-cli-1.0-SNAPSHOT.jar hello.json
+	$ java -jar jenerator-cli/target/jenerator-cli-1.0-SNAPSHOT.jar hello.json -o hello.zip

-	# using the REST service:
+Or by using the REST service:

 	$ wget --post-file hello.json -H "Content-type: application/json" localhost:9090/api/1/plugin/

 Unzip the source code,